JGAVEN/Lego-GPT/README.md

 # Lego GPT ![Coverage](https://codecov.io/gh/JGAVEN/Lego-GPT/branch/main/graph/badge.svg)

 Generate buildable **LEGO®** creations directly from your browser.
 All interface text and prompts are in English only.
+The application does not include multilingual support and expects English input throughout.

 ---